 "About ten minutes ago.
 I thought we weren't gonna make it for a while.
 Have you heard the good news about me and Jane?"

 "I've heard no good news."
-I turned my back on Bob before he could continue the conversation and walked out of the restroom, making my way to the WRAF room.
+Terry turned his back on Bob before he could continue the conversation and walked out of the restroom, making his way to the WRAF room.

 "Yeah, and me not even thirty yet."

 "Why didn't you tell me?
 Why didn't you answer my letters?"

 "Letters, what letters, Terry?
 I didn't get any letters, did I?"

 "I wrote to you.
 Seven times I wrote to you.
 Surely you must have got one of them?"